Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes

-Before discussing the construction of Hadamard two-point functions, let us point out that after suitable modifications our result \eqref{eq:fbij} also applies to the class of asymptotically Minkowski spacetimes considered by Baskin, Vasy and Wunsch \cite{BVW} and Hintz and Vasy \cite{HV}, which includes (globally hyperbolic) small perturbations of Minkowski space, but is also believed to include some non globally hyperbolic examples\footnote{The problem of constructing examples of such non globally hyperbolic spacetimes is the subject of ongoing work.}, cf. Section \ref{sec:asmin} for the precise assumptions.
+Before discussing the construction of Hadamard two-point functions, let us point out that after suitable modifications our result \eqref{eq:fbij} also applies to the class of asymptotically Minkowski spacetimes considered by Baskin, Vasy and Wunsch \cite{BVW} and Hintz and Vasy \cite{HV}, which includes (globally hyperbolic) small perturbations of Minkowski space, but is also believed to include some non globally hyperbolic examples, cf.~Section \ref{sec:asmin} for the precise assumptions.
 In this greater generality, the work of Gell-Redman, Haber and Vasy gives the Fredholm property of $P_I\defeq P:\cX_I\to\cY_I$ rather than its invertibility (unless for instance $I=\{\pm\}$ and $M^\inti$ is globally hyperbolic) for all $l\in\rr$ except for a discrete subset corresponding to \emph{resonances}.
 Consequently $P_I^{-1}$ makes sense merely as a generalized inverse, mapping from the range of $P_I$ to a predefined complement of the kernel of $P_I$.
 Nevertheless, the spaces in \eqref{eq:fbij} can be modified by removing some finite dimensional subspaces in such way that one still gets an isomorphism of symplectic spaces and thus a reasonable field theory.

-Furthermore, we show that the generalized inverses $P_I^{-1}$ are distinguished parametrices in the sense of Duistermaat and H\"ormander \cite{DH} (i.e. have the correct wave front set) provided one has a kernel consisting of smooth elements, specifically \beq \Ker P_I\subset H_\b^{\infty,l}(M), \eeq where strictly speaking $\Ker P_I$ is the intersection of the kernel of $P_I$ over all choices of the orders $m$ compatible with $I$.
+An important r\^ole is played by the assumption that the kernel consists of smooth elements, specifically \beq \Ker P_I\subset H_\b^{\infty,l}(M), \eeq where strictly speaking $\Ker P_I$ is the intersection of the kernel of $P_I$ over all choices of the orders $m$ compatible with $I$.
 Although this assumption still needs to be better understood in the advanced/retarded case (unless $M^\inti$ is globally hyperbolic, in which case (\ref{eq:as2p}) is trivial), we prove that \eqref{eq:as2p} is actually automatically satisfied in the Feynman/anti-Feynman case at least for $l=0$.